Travel by Train from Singapore to Kuala Lumpur from May 2016 now involves three separate trains!

 Child 15 MYR

-Please note: With the introduction of a new KTM timetable from the 3rd of June 2018, you can now travel from JB to Tampin on all of the the Shuttle Trains, making it the cheapest way to travel from Singapore to Kuala Lumpur.
+Please note: With the introduction of a new KTM timetable from June 2018, you can now travel from JB to Tampin on all of the the Shuttle Trains, making it the cheapest way to travel from Singapore to Kuala Lumpur.

 This means you can now connect to the cheap KTM Komuter Trains from Tampin to KL Sentral.